Brent Billingsley

-Brent Billingsley (born April 19, 1975) is a former Major League Baseball relief pitcher.
+Brent Aaron Billingsley (April 19, 1975 – December 25, 2024) was an American Major League Baseball relief pitcher.
 Billingsley played for the Florida Marlins in the 1999 season, appearing in eight games for a total of 7.2 innings pitched.
-He bats and throws left-handed.
+He batted and threw left-handed.

 Billingsley was drafted by the Marlins in the 5th round of the 1996 MLB amateur draft out of Cal State Fullerton, having transferred there from East Carolina University.

+Billingsley died on December 25, 2024, aged 49.